Your Donation would help to the Stranded people of LOCK DOWN due to COVID - 19, the Rag picker are the special people we are focusing on.

 “I am sick, Lord, and I do not understand the language,” I said.

 He told me to read the Bible in English and in my native language, Telugu, together.
-And then my temperature began to drop as he healed my body at the same time.
-I obeyed the words he spoke to me and read the Bible in English and Telugu together.
-I referred to a small dictionary many times, and through that process, I learned the English language.
+And then my temperature dropped as he healed my body at the same time.
+I obeyed the words he spoke to me and read the Bible in both languages.
+I referred to a small dictionary many times, and through that process, I learned to speak English.

-The same year, I had the privilege of meeting and translating for Mark Gonzalez, who was a Compound Pharmacist Student, from Yorbalinda, California, came on a Mission trip with World Help Organization to the Pastors Conference that took place at our Seminar and we developed a close relationship and are still good friends.
-God continued to bring more people into my life; Pastor Sam & Sherry Holliday of Skyway Church in Phoenix, Arizona, and Pastor Larry Whitehead of Grace Family Church, Alvarado, Texas.
+The same year, I had the privilege of meeting and translating for Mark Gonzalez, a Compound Pharmacist student, from Yorba Linda, California.
+Mark was on a mission trip with World Help Organisation.
+We developed a close relationship and are still good friends today.
+God continued to bring more people into my life; Pastor Sam & Sherry Holliday of Skyway Church in Goodyear, Arizona, and Pastor Larry Whitehead of Grace Family Church, Alvarado, Texas.

 God has used all of these people in key ways in my life and ministry.

-My resignation upset my superiors at the seminary, but I had to listen to what the Highest Sovereign was saying.
-I entered into full time ministry in 2001 and began to reach the tribes of; Koya, Yerukula, Lambadi, Banjara, Kondareddy’s, among others.
-These tribes are quite barbaric in their culture, and for one example, still observe infanticide, believing their goddesses are pacified with that.
+My resignation upset my superiors at the seminary, but I had to listen to what God was saying to me.
+I entered full time ministry in 2001, and began to reach the tribes of; Koya, Yerukula, Lambadi, Banjara, and Kondareddy, among others.
+These remote tribes are simple, not well developed, and can be quite barbaric in their culture.
+For one example, some still observe infanticide, believing their goddesses are pacified with that.

-We have trained eight-hundred-fifty tribal young men and women for the Master.
+We have now trained eight-hundred-fifty tribal young men and women for the ministry.
 We send them back to their respective villages, and provide bicycles for them to travel and share the gospel.
 It is a challenge every day.
-In their journeys, they constantly battle evil forces, heal people with multiple personalities, every journey to visit the villages has been a challenging thing, because you come across the people who were slaves to the darkness for decades, but when you carry the anointing and the walk on the Authority of the Lord, they manifest in a more violent way as the guy at Gadarenes, but when we exercise the authority God has given us, People are healed immediately, teach the Word of God, and plant churches.
+In their journeys, they constantly battle evil forces and heal people who were slaves to darkness.
+But the anointed walk with the authority of the Lord.
+They are reaching people, healing the sick, teaching the Word of God, and plant churches.

-He even blessed me with my wife Vijayakumari Salluri and two boys.
-Our first was born fourteen years ago, as a special gift.
-He was a premature baby boy we named, Sam Holliday.
-Sam was declared dead in the womb, but by God’s grace, he was born alive and is now in Ninth grade.
-Our second son Mark Jay Holliday was born on August 2, 2018 and is just over a year old.
+He blessed me with my beautiful wife, Vijayakumari Salluri, and two boys.
+Our first was born fourteen years ago as a special gift.
+He was born premature and we named him, Sam Holliday.
+Sam was declared dead in the womb, but by God’s grace, he was born alive and is now in ninth grade.
+Our second son, Mark Jay Holliday, was born on August 2, 2018 and is just over a year old.

 Reaching the Un Reached millions with the light of Gospel, Educating the Youngsters, Advocating the Persecuted.
 Planting the Churches, Helping the Poor and Needy, Helping orphans and widows, Training pastors and Charity